 - It can be done in virtually any weather.
 The material injected beneath the slab provides a strong base.

 - There is little or no disruption to landscaping.

 - Nothing needs to be moved off the slab, as the pump can lift the weight of the slab and anything you have placed on it.

 Mudjacking is a very straightforward process and PEP Waterproofing team can quickly begin working on your sinking slabs to get them back to a safe height and position.
 Steps of our mudjacking process is below.

-Small holes are measured and spaced appropriatesly and then drilled into the slab.
+- Small holes are measured and spaced appropriately and then drilled into the slab.

 - Slurry is hydraulically pumped into the holes where it will fill the voids under the slab.

 - As the slurry fills the void, the pressure will raise the slab until it is leveled.